nenuadrian/nenuadrian/README.md

 My strongest belief?

-<p>“The computer programmer is a creator of universes for which he alone is the lawgiver.
-No playwright, no stage director, no emperor, however powerful, has ever exercised such absolute authority to arrange a stage or field of battle and to command such unswervingly dutiful actors or troops.” - <em>Joseph Weizenbaum
+<p><em>“The computer programmer is a creator of universes for which he alone is the lawgiver.
+No playwright, no stage director, no emperor, however powerful, has ever exercised such absolute authority to arrange a stage or field of battle and to command such unswervingly dutiful actors or troops.” ~ Joseph Weizenbaum
  </em></p>